microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_EyeGazeProvider.md

 # Accessing eye tracking data in your Unity script

-The following assumes that you followed the steps for setting up eye tracking in your MRTK scene (see [Basic MRTK setup to use eye tracking](EyeTracking_BasicSetup.md)).
+This article assumes one has understanding for setting up eye tracking in an MRTK scene (see [Basic MRTK setup to use eye tracking](EyeTracking_BasicSetup.md)).
-To access eye tracking data in your MonoBehaviour scripts is easy!
+Accessing eye tracking data in a MonoBehaviour script is easy!
 Simply use *CoreServices.InputSystem.EyeGazeProvider*.

-## CoreServices.InputSystem.EyeGazeProvider
+## IMixedRealityEyeGazeProvider

-While the *CoreServices.InputSystem.EyeGazeProvider* provides several helpful variables, the key ones for eye tracking input are the following:
+Eye tracking configuration in MRTK is configured via the [`IMixedRealityEyeGazeProvider`](xref:Microsoft.MixedReality.Toolkit.Input.IMixedRealityEyeGazeProvider) interface.
+Using [CoreServices.InputSystem.EyeGazeProvider](EyeTracking_EyeGazeProvider.md) provides the default gaze provider implementation registered in the toolkit at runtime.
+Useful properties of the `EyeGazeProvider` is outlined below.

 - **UseEyeTracking**:
 True if eye tracking hardware is available and the user has given permission to use eye tracking in the app.